developersCradle/MyProjects/Gwt/StockWatcher/README.md

 GWT Panels
 -----
-- Panels can be nester within othre panels.
+- Panels can be nester within other panels.
 - Vetrical Panel and Horizontal Panel
 - Root panel
 	- Container for dynamic elements